Sign up for restaurant insights

 - Tangy St. Lawrence goat cheese with locally farmed beets and a zesty citrus vinaigrette

-- Pillowy gnocchi in a truffle cream sauce, dusted with aged (2-year) Parmesan
+- Pillowy gnocchi in a truffle cream sauce, dusted with aged Parmesan

 - Grandma’s Sunday meatballs on a freshly baked roll

-- Avoiding choice overload by limiting menu options to seven items or less per category.
+- Avoid choice overload.
+Limit menu options to seven items or less per category.
 Sometimes more is just more, and guests may get overwhelmed and decide to order less (or nothing at all) because they can’t make up their minds.

-- Leading with an expensive item to make every dish that follows seem more reasonably priced.
+- Start with the most expensive item.
+Leading with an expensive item makes every dish that follows seem more reasonably priced.

-- Relying on the power of certain colors to guide guests’ emotions.
-For instance, red is a stimulating color linked to increased appetite and yellow begs for attention — a combination favored by one of the most successful restaurant franchises on the planet.
+- Use color psychology.
+Rely on the scientific power of certain colors to guide guests’ emotions.
+For instance, red is a stimulating color linked to increased appetite and yellow begs for attention — this combination is favored by one of the most successful restaurant franchises on the planet.

 - Crispy-skin Jidori chicken, herbed spaetzle, sunchoke puree 22